AugustanaCSC490Spring2015/CipherSquadGame/README.md

 Welcome to the Rat Race Game presented by CypherSquad

 -This is a maze based game that presents the user with a movable mouse character.
 The object of the game is for the user to drag the mouse character through the maze and collect as many powerups as possible in the shortest time possible.
+  You have to race against the clock because your score decreases as time advances.
 At the end of every level your score is recorded (if it one of the top ten) and then you continue onto the next level.

 The main contributors to this project have been: